Soledad Chacón: Career in politics

 Chacón was first elected to the office of Secretary of State in 1922, two years after the 19th Amendment guaranteed women the right to vote.
 The people of New Mexico nicknamed her "Lala" during her time in office.
 She served another two-year term in 1924.

 Chacón became acting governor of New Mexico for two weeks from June 21 to July 5, 1924, when Governor James F. Hinkle left the state to attend the Democratic National Convention in New York City.
 Lieutenant Governor José A. Baca had died earlier in the year, leaving the Secretary of State next in the line of succession.
 She was the second woman to serve as chief executive of a U.S. state after Carolyn B. Shelton, who acted as governor of Oregon for three days in 1909.
 Upon taking office, Chacón told reporters "I am anticipating no serious problems during Governor Hinkle's absence, but should any occur I don't believe I shall have any difficulty in handling them."
 She undertook several actions as governor, including signing a requisition for New Mexico National Guard funding and issuing a pardon.

 She was elected to the New Mexico House of Representatives in 1934, becoming the fourth Hispanic woman to hold that office.
 She served on several committees, including as chair of Rules and Orders of Business.
 In 1936, partway through her first term, she died of peritonitis at the age of 46.

+Commemoration

+In 2025, Chacón was honored by Albuquerque by being named a “Breakthrough New Mexican”, and a plaque was dedicated to her at the Albuquerque International Sunport.